White Cypress Chamaecyparis thyoides

 -

-The Atlantic white cedar prefers sandy, peaty, moist to wet soil in full sun to part shade and tends to grow on small mounds, with water pooling in the depressions surrounding them.
-Use this plant in wet areas with poor drainage along ponds, streams, or boggy sites.
+Atlantic white cedar prefers sandy, peaty, moist to wet, acidic soil in full sun to part shade and tends to grow on a small mound, with water pooling in the depression surrounding it.
+In North Carolina it is found in the coastal plain along bogs, streams, swamps, and other wet sites.
+It tends to be the dominant species in wet forests.
+Propagate this plant by seed or stem cutting.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University